leekeunhwan/reactjs.org/content/tutorial/tutorial.md

 To learn more about `shouldComponentUpdate()` and how you can build *pure components* take a look at [Optimizing Performance](/docs/optimizing-performance.html#examples).

-### Functional Components
+### Function Components

-We've removed the constructor, and in fact, React supports a simpler syntax called **functional components** for component types like Square that only consist of a `render` method.
+We've removed the constructor, and in fact, React supports a simpler syntax called **function components** for component types like Square that only consist of a `render` method.
 Rather than define a class extending `React.Component`, simply write a function that takes props and returns what should be rendered.

 Replace the whole Square class with this function: